-The cultivation of oolong tea is a process handed down over the centuries, and much depends on the skill and knowledge of traditional oolong farmers.
+The cultivation of oolong tea is a process handed down over the centuries.
+However, it depends on the skill and knowledge of traditional oolong farmers.

 By looking at the leaves, smelling, feeling, and touching them, expert oolong farmers know exactly which ingredients their teas require.

 However, the teas from these two very countries differ in many ways.
-Each has its own unique taste, texture, and leaf shape.
+Besides, each has its unique taste, texture, and leaf shape.

-Depending on the type of oolong, the tea is oxidized between 8% and 80%.
-This process that determines the color and flavor of the tea.
+Depending on the type of oolong, the tea oxidizes between 8% and 80%.
+This process determines the color and flavor of the tea.
 Such is the variety of available oolongs it can be confusing to find your favorite.